pyrddlgym-project/pyRDDLGym/docs/jax.rst

 please see `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_ or `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_.

-pyRDDLGym-jax automatically performs reparameterization whenever possible.
+JaxPlan automatically performs reparameterization whenever possible.
 For some special cases, such as the Bernoulli and Discrete distribution, it applies the Gumbel-softmax trick as described `here <https://arxiv.org/pdf/1611.01144.pdf>`_.
 Defining K independent samples from a standard Gumbel distribution :math:`g_1, \dots g_K`, we reparameterize the